-- Administrative Assistant opens the mail and stamps invoice with Accounting stamp and date stamp - 2.
+- 1. Assigned staff independent of the accounts payable process Administrative Assistant opens the mail and stamps invoice with Accounting stamp and date stamp - 2.
 Forward to Finance Department - 3.
 The Finance Department pulls PO or contract and Payment Schedule form if there are multiple payments and attaches to the invoice - 4.
 Finance staff forwards the invoice to the staff member responsible for the contract/PO - 5.
 Staff member must review and sign (Goods & Services Received line) and obtain supervisor signature (Supervisor Review line) on the Accounting stamp - 6.
-Finance staff submits required documents to Finance and Operations Director (or Executive Director or Assistant Director) for authorization to confirm that the financial transaction is appropriate - 7.
-Finance and Operations Director (or Executive Director or Assistant Director) signs the Authorized line on the Accounting stamp and blank checks are provided for processing to the Finance staff - 8.
-Checks are processed with two authorized signers [Executive Director, Assistant Director, Finance and Operations Director, Board Member(s)] whether manual or through digital signatures - 9.
+Finance staff submits required documents to Finance and Operations Director (or Executive Director or Assistant Director) for authorization to confirm that the financial transaction is appropriate

+- 7. Finance and Operations Director (or Executive Director or Assistant Director) signs the Authorized line on the Accounting stamp and blank checks are provided for processing to the Finance staff - 8.
+Checks are processed with two authorized signers whether manual or through digital signatures (Executive Director and Assistant Director, if one is not available, the Finance & Operations Director can be one of the signers.) - 9.
 Checks require the approval of the financial transaction by two authorized signatures on the Approved line of the Accounting stamp - 10.
-Finance staff mails out checks and attaches check stub to invoice - 11.
-Finance staff files in the invoice file (by vendor)
+All checks are to be accounted for (in sequential order).
+Periodic independent follow-up of the serial continuity of checks. - 11.
+Assigned Staff independent of the check preparation/signing process maintains the blank check stock and the log. - 12.
+Assigned Staff with no other QuickBooks access will cut the checks - 13.
+Finance staff mails out checks and attaches check stub to invoice - 14.
+Arrange for regularly scheduled check-signing meetings, preferably immediately after scheduled check runs. - 15.
+Finance staff files in the invoice file (by vendor) (invoice packet to include approved purchase order, invoice/contract). - 16.
+Periodic reconciliation and review of Accounts Payable ledgers

-Purchase Orders
+Purchase Orders Procurement Processes